dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.57/_index.md

 **CACTWO-6864 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

 A new user report called Current Workgroup Assignment per User has been created.
-This will display the workflow assignment for each activer user from the user’s profile.
+This will display the workflow assignment for each active user from the user’s profile.
 Only active users with at least one assigned workgroup appear on this report.
 A [Forced Autoload](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/user-management/#force-autoload) user will show an asterisk to the right of the workgroup name if autoload was launched on that day.